System Design Space

 hard

-This chapter matters because it offers not an abstract data platform, but a live evolutionary case: how a large company moves from a DWH model toward lakehouse and platform thinking without one magical leap.
+This chapter matters because it offers not an abstract data platform, but a live evolutionary case: how a large company moves from a DWH model toward lakehouse architecture and platform thinking without one magical leap.

 Practical value of this chapter